dllllb/pytorch-lifestream/docs/index.md

     - Use `Pyspark` in local or cluster mode for big dataset and `Pandas` for small.
     - Split data into required parts (train, valid, test, ...).
     - Transform features to compatible format using `Pyspark` or `Pandas` functions.
-    You can use also `ptls.data.preprocessing` for common data transformation patterns.
+    You can use also `ptls.data_load.preprocessing` for common data transformation patterns.
-    - Split sequences to ptls-data format with `ptls.data.split_tools`.
+    - Split sequences to ptls-data format with `ptls.data_load.split_tools`.
 Save prepared data into `Parquet` format or keep it in memory (`Pickle` also works).
-    - Use one of available `ptls.data.datasets` which provide data access.
+    - Use one of available `ptls.data_load.datasets` which provide data access.
 2. **Choose framework for encoder train**.
     - There are both supervised of unsupervised in `ptls.frames`.
     - Keep in mind that each framework requires his own batch format.